Owenliu50377/Owenliu50377.github.io/_pages/about.md

 + Provided Python scripts to process the business queries automatically with the MySQL to Python connector

-## 💻 Data Analyst Intern at Whale Cloud Technology (2021.06 ~ 2021.09)

-# Projects
+# Recent Projects

-## UBS Financial Engineering Contest (On-Going)
+## NVIDIA 10th Sky Hackathon Contest (Rank 11/50)

+"Building an Intelligent Conversational Robot Based on RAG Technology Innovation".
+I primarily used RAG (Retrieval-Augmented Generation) technology and combined it with NVIDIA's SDK tools to design and build conversational bots in the investment report analysis field.
+This model achieved the goal of quick responding multi-modally and accurate extraction.

 ## China Merchandise Bank Fintech Contest (Rank 140/2000)

-+ Built an Intelligent Agent for investment research based on LangChain, RAG and LLM （OpenAI Embeddings） to accomplish tasks such as parsing and understanding fund announcement data from separate report files.
+Built an Intelligent Agent for investment research based on LangChain, RAG and LLM （OpenAI Embeddings） to accomplish tasks such as parsing and understanding fund announcement data from separate report files.
 This Agent is able to answer the users' question muiltimodelly such as plot figures.

-## Stock Price Prediction Based on ARIMA, XGboosting and Prophet (2024.05)
+## UBS Financial Engineering Contest

+My lane is about building models (e.g., AI models) that can accurately and efficiently predict the risk exposure of Range Accrual Note based on the characteristics of the simulated product, historical risk factor data, and the market environment provided.